Which Documents Do You Need to Sell a House?

 Disclosures

-When you come to an agreement on a price with a buyer, transparency is important.
-You don’t want your buyer to move in unaware that the house you sold to them has lead-based paint or asbestos.
+Transparency is important when negotiating a price with a buyer.
+You don’t want your buyer to move in unaware that the house you sold them has lead-based paint or asbestos.

-In fact, you are required to follow “mandatory disclosure” laws and make known to the buyer any hazards affecting the property before the sale is official.
+In fact, you are required to follow “mandatory disclosure” laws and inform the buyer of any hazards affecting the property before the sale is final.

 Some examples of mandatory disclosures include: